Cryogenian

 The Cryogenian was a time of drastic climate changes.
 After the long environmental stability/stagnation during the Boring Billion, the Sturtian glaciation began at the beginning of Cryogenian, freezing the entire planet in a state of severe icehouse climate known as a snowball Earth.
-After 70 million years it ended, but was quickly followed by another global ice age, the Marinoan glaciation.
-There is controversy over whether these glaciations indeed covered the entire planet, or whether a band of open sea survived near the equator (i.e. "slushball Earth"), but the extreme climates with massive expanse of ice sheets blocking off sunlight would nevertheless have significantly hindered primary production in the shallow seas and caused major mass extinctions and biosphere turnovers.
+After around 70 million years it ended, but was quickly followed by another global ice age, the Marinoan glaciation.
+There is disagreement over whether these glaciations indeed covered the entire planet, or whether a band of open sea survived near the equator (i.e. "slushball Earth"), but the extreme climates with massive expanse of ice sheets blocking off sunlight would nevertheless have significantly hindered primary production in the shallow seas and caused major mass extinctions and biosphere turnovers.

 Ratification

 The Cryogenian Period was ratified in 1990 by the International Commission on Stratigraphy.
 In contrast to most other time periods, the beginning of the Cryogenian is not linked to a globally observable and documented event.
-Instead, the base of the period is defined by a fixed rock age, that was originally set at 850 million years, but changed in 2015 to 720 million years.
+Instead, the base of the period is defined by a fixed rock age, that was originally set at 850 million years ago, but changed in 2015 to 720 million years ago.